 Caffeine occurs naturally in green tea.
-As a result, green tea has positive and negative side effects associated with caffeine.
+As a result, green tea has both positive and negative side effects associated with caffeine.
 Green tea increases mental alertness, which is usually considered a positive side effect.

-However, there are side effects of consuming too much caffeine and, therefore, green tea.
+However, there are side effects to consuming too much caffeine and, therefore, green tea.
 Unless it is decaffeinated, drinking too much green tea can lead to shaking, jitters, difficulty sleeping, and headaches.

 The Mayo Clinic found that an eight-ounce serving of green tea typically contains between 25 and 29 milligrams of caffeine.
-They also point out the amount of caffeine can be affected by the tea's origin, how it was processed, how it was prepared, and how long the tea was brewed.
+They also point out that the amount of caffeine can be affected by the tea's origin, how it was processed, how it was prepared, and how long the tea was brewed.
 The Mayo Clinic also suggests consuming less than 400 milligrams of caffeine a day is usually safe for healthy adults (400 milligrams is about 16 cups of green tea).

 Green tea contains another element called L-theanine (an amino acid).
-Combination of caffeine and L-theanine increases the ability to concentrate and provides a calming effect rather than creating a stimulant high.
+The combination of caffeine and L-theanine increases the ability to concentrate and provides a calming effect rather than a stimulant high.
 Studies have shown that green tea's combination of caffeine and L-theanine is potent in improving a person's brain function.
 L-theanine reduces nervousness as well.